Hello, dear readers, hope you're all well! Thanks to those who read, followed and favourited the story these past days!

 His words did not seem to have the effect he hoped they would.
-Bard and his children's jaws almost dropped in slight shock, Oin probably didn't listen since his trumpet was not near his ear, while two bright fires shone in his brother's blue eyes as he wildly turned to glare at him.
+The family cringed, Oin likely didn't listen seeing as his trumpet was not near his ear, while two bright fires shone in his brother's blue eyes as he wildly turned to him.

-The older prince noticed the thick sheen of sweat on his brow, as well as how paler his face had turned, despite the smile or chuckles he was trying to pull off.
+The older prince noticed the thick sheen of sweat on his brow, as well as how paler his face looked, despite the smile he was trying to pull off.
 Suddenly it occurred to him that Kili's tasteless joke might as well come true.
-"Kili?" he fumed under his breath, choosing to eliminate the option of losing his brother from his mind.
+"Kili?" he fumed under his breath, choosing to eliminate the aforementioned possibility from his mind.

 "Shut up," Fili commanded.

 "What, reckless?"
-Kili mumbled, although in the next moment wished he'd said nothing.
+Kili chimed in, although in the next moment wished he'd said nothing.

 "You've been strolling about for three days with a serious wound from a bloody poisoned arrow in your leg," Fili snapped, not caring if the whole town heard him anymore, "and you refuse to let Oin even see it?"

-All those present in the room, apart from Oin, wondered how these smaller in stature people could reach such volumes in their voices.
+All those present, apart from Oin, wondered in a union how these smaller in stature people could reach such volumes in their voices.

 "You know why I did-"

-"If you don't like 'reckless'," Fili barked, "I could maybe use 'out of your damn mind'!"
+"If you don't like 'reckless'," Fili barked, "I could maybe use 'out of your bloody mind'!"

 "Now," Oin interrupted, pulling the blond away from his brother, "this is no time for arguments.
 We must focus on healing him, not yelling at him."